kubotal/kad-doc/kad/docs/guide/210-the-deployment-process.md

 KAD does not impose any restrictions on how you organize your files.
 Similarly, the directory structure is entirely irrelevant to KAD.
 You can define all your objects in a single file or create one file per object.
 The result will be exactly the same.

-All objects collected by KAD are consolidated into a single internal repository, independent of their location in the file tree.
+All objects collected by KAD are consolidated into a single internal repository (or referential), independent of their location in the file tree.

 One consequence of this is that, for a given object type, the name must be globally unique (or the name/version pair if the object is of a versioned type).